Ares-Developers/Ares-docs/new/prismforwarding.rst

   addition to the firing beam, so the default value of :value:`-2` leaves the behaviour exactly the same as the original game.

-  Positive values, on the other hand, tell Ares that you want the thickness of the beam to be dependent on the number of backward chains in the network, and also have the support beam thickness increase in the same way .
+  Positive values, on the other hand, tell :game:`Ares` that you want the thickness of the beam to be dependent on the number of backward chains in the network, and also have the support beam thickness increase in the same way.
 A :tag:`PrismForwarding.Intensity` value of 1 would cause the farthest beam to have no thickness increase, the next to have an increase of 1, the next to have an increase of 2, and so on.
 See the section on :tag:`LaserThickness` for